lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 Here's a quick summary of what's new:
 - **Protobuf schema**:
-    - Added `StreamNotesByTag`, `CreateNotes`, and `Chat` RPCs for server, client, and bidirectional streaming.
+    - Added `StreamNotesByTag`, `CreateNotes`, and `NoteCollab` RPCs for server, client, and bidirectional streaming.
 - **Server implementation**:
     - Implemented all three streaming methods using Kotlin `Flow`.
 - **Client implementation**: